-Spectrum internet and TV bundles start at $89.89 per month with speeds up to 940 Mbps and no data cap (so you won't be getting overage charges for any gamer grandkids in your midst).
+Spectrum Internet and Spectrum TV bundles start at $89.89 per month with speeds up to 940 Mbps (wireless speeds may vary) and no data cap (so you won't be getting overage charges for any gamer grandkids in your midst).
 Below is a look at a few of our favorite bundles for seniors.

 If you're ok with a streamlined selection of TV channels, one option is the Spectrum TV Essentials bundle, which is only available to internet subscribers.
 It's the cheapest bundle option by far, adding just $19.99 per month to your internet bill, with no hidden fees.
 The drawback is it only has 60 live TV channels, but it offers a good lifestyle, entertainment, and news lineup, from Discovery to Food Network, AMC to BBC, and Nickelodeon channels for kids.
 Sports enthusiasts, however, are out of luck with this option, and local channels are not included.
 Note that you can only view TV Essentials through the Spectrum TV App on your devices.

 FYI: It might be worth adding a home landline to your Spectrum bundle, which costs $9.99 per month or about 30 cents a day.
 It's not a bad deal given the fact that it's a safety measure in case your mobile phone is lost, damaged, or can't be recharged—and if there's an emergency, 911 dispatch knows precisely where you are (a problem in large apartment complexes).